safranck/Pinkify-It/readme.txt

 This section describes how to install the plugin and get it working.

 1. Go to Plugins > Add New in the Dashboard.
-2. Click to browse for pinkify.zip.
+2. Click to browse for pinkify.zip to upload.
- or
+3. No configuration, just activate and you should be pink! or

 1. Alternatively, you can copy the contents `pinkify.zip` to the `/wp-content/plugins/pinkify/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. There are no configuration or settings, just activate and it makes your site pink.

 == Frequently Asked Questions ==